k-pulkit/k-pulkit.github.io/my_collections/_posts/iac/2023-12-11-learn-terraform-basics.md

 header:
   teaser: /assets/images/collections/pages/terraform-articles.jpg
 toc: true
-excerpt: "Learn basics about terraform for IAC"
+excerpt: "What is terraform and how it is used for deploying infrastrucutre at scale"
 ---

 ## Introduction